RazorPhaser/angular-tutorial/src/chapters/chapter06-reactive-forms.md

     todo.component.html
     ```

-1. To the form-group div tag, add an `[ngClass]` attribute that checks that formErrors.item has a value and if so then adds the has-danger css to the div tag.
+1. To the input control for the todo item, add an `[ngClass]` attribute that checks that formErrors.item has a value and if so then adds the is-invalid css to the input control.

     ```html
-    [ngClass]="{'has-danger': formErrors.item}"
+    [ngClass]="{'is-invalid': formErrors.item}"
     ```

 <div class="exercise-end"></div>